What Is Nasal Obstruction?

 How is Nasal Obstruction Diagnosed?

 To properly diagnose your nasal obstruction, you must see a medical professional.
 Your doctor will ask for a complete medical history and will perform a thorough physical examination.
-The ENT & Allergy Centers of Texas will perform a nasal examination through the use of imaging, including CT scans and MRIs, when necessary.
+We will perform a nasal examination through the use of imaging, including CT scans and MRIs, when necessary.